emasson-maxx/emasson-maxx.github.io/aboutme.md

 ---

 # Who am I?
-My name is Eric Masson.
+My name is Eric Masson and...

-- I am the proud father of four and grand dad of two :)
+- I am the proud father of four and grand dad of two already :)
+- Canadian born in Quebec City and currently leaving in Montreal
+- Started programming in 1979 on a VIC 20 and never looked back
-- I love and raced American muscle car.
+- I love American muscle car.
 I am a Mustang fanatic and consider myself a gear head
-- I am a proud Canadian born in Quebec City and currently leaving in Montreal
 - I was lucky enough to travel the world and work overseas for more than 10 years
 - I speak several languages and love Asian cultures
+- I am passionate about space exploration, astrophysics, mysteries of the Universe and starting to dive into Quantum computing
 - I love electronic music to the point of making my own and djing in clubs and after-hours. soundcloud.com/ameza
 - I had the privilege to work with SGI and help companies on SGI products and various interactive computer graphic technologies for visual simulation and high performance computing
 - My love and passion for SGI and 3D started with Daniel Langlois's SoftImage, and the rest is history.